 from_networkx()function to generate Bokeh graph renderers directly from NetworkX data.

 Necessary to enable detailed memory logging in the Bokeh server.

-Necessary for Exporting plots to PNG and SVG images.
+Necessary for PNG and SVG export to PNG and SVG images.

 BokehJS is Bokeh’s client-side runtime library.
 You can also use BokehJS as a

-The "-widgets"files are only necessary if you are using any of the
+"bokeh-widgets"files are only necessary if you are using any of the Bokeh widgets.

-The "-tables"files are only necessary if you are using Bokeh data
+"bokeh-tables"files are only necessary if you are using Bokeh’s data tables.

 BokehJS from CDN.